 -We have six “sandboxes” full of shells.
 They run off a digital firing system—there’s one button that starts the show, but if needed, they also can be fired manually.
 The crew fires from a bunker where they can watch through a window.

--This is the fifth year we’ve hosted the nightly summer show, but this is the first year the fireworks have been staged inside the upper train loop.
-If you ride the Dollywood Express, you can have your own sneak peek behind the scenes of the show!
+-This is the sixth year we’ve hosted the nightly summer show.
+If you ride the Dollywood Express, you can have your own sneak peek behind-the-scenes as they set up!

-*For the best fireworks viewing locations, plan to be near the Plaza at Wilderness Pass, or in the area between Drop Line and FireChaser Express by 9:30 p.m.
+*For the best fireworks viewing locations, plan to be in Wildwood Grove, near the Plaza at Wilderness Pass, or in the area between Drop Line and FireChaser Express by 9:30 p.m.
 If you’re too far away to get there in time, you can also see the show in the Adventures in Imagination area, in front of Chasing Rainbows Museum.
-Of course, there is a great soundtrack that accompanies the fireworks and you can hear it throughout the park and at Dollywood’s DreamMore Resort and Spa.
+There is an all-new soundtrack for 2019 that accompanies the fireworks.
+You can hear it throughout the park and at Dollywood’s DreamMore Resort and Spa.

 Be sure to watch our behind-the-scenes video below to get a better idea of the scope of this show and to help you decide if this should be one of your things to do this summer!